 I'm what the news industry calls a "multimedia journalist" or "solo video journalist," which means when I'm not working with KING 5's award-winning photojournalists, I do it all myself.
 I shoot, write, edit, drive, research, and present the story at day's end.
 It is always an adventure.

 I haven't followed the typical path of a broadcast news journalist.
 I studied history and French at Wake Forest University, worked as a segment producer for FOX & Friends morning show in New York City, left news and earned a Master of Divinity degree specializing in psychology and counseling at Boston University, then returned to news as a reporter.

-I love stories, listening to them and telling them, especially ones that challenge us to think and encourage us to feel.
-If you have a story to tell, please shoot me an e-mail at firstname.lastname@example.org.
+I cover the environment for KING 5.
+I love great stories, listening to them and telling them, especially ones that challenge us to think and encourage us to feel.
+I'm willing to hike long distances, so if you have a story to tell, please shoot me an e-mail at firstname.lastname@example.org.